Maxim-Mazurok/google-api-typings-generator/gapi.client.analyticsadmin-v1beta/readme.md

 });

 /*
 Returns all accounts accessible by the caller.
 Note that these accounts might not currently have GA properties.
 Soft-deleted (ie: "trashed") accounts are excluded by default.
 Returns an empty list if no relevant accounts are found.
+Note: The easiest way to retrieve a list of all properties you have access to is by using `ListAccountSummaries`.
 */
 await gapi.client.analyticsadmin.accounts.list({});